efeuentertainment/vigicad/README.md

 - LTE/4G mobile data stick:
   - Plug into a Windows or Mac PC (192.168.8.1 webpage opens or start the App on the storage medium) and enable data roaming.
 - OPTIONAL: For Wi-Fi, you can use "/Hardware Design/wpa_supplicant.conf" on botkins cloud, as an example for the raspberry pi WiFi setup. either add or replace with your WiFi network.
-- During assembly, new parts can be connected (power off robot) and tested.
+- Unplug power cable.
+During assembly, new parts can be connected (power off robot) and tested.

 ## 3. UPS Solder Bridge
 <img src="images/Minus_assembly_Botkins/ups_poff_1.jpg" alt="ups_poff_1" style="width: 49%"/>